YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILTERNOTALIVE
 --------------------

-FILTERNOTALIVE, Replication server detected that the filter is not alive while attempting to send transaction xxxx
+FILTERNOTALIVE, Replication server detected that the filter is not alive while attempting to send seqno xxxx

 Run Time Error: This error is logged to the replication server log file.
 This indicates that the replication server detected an abnormal termination of the user-supplied external filter while attempting to write a transaction with journal sequence number xxxx to the filter's input.